opsdis/aci-exporter/README.md

 In the above configuration the parameters are given fixed names, `value1` to `value4`.
 But it is also possible to name the parameters in the same way it's done with labels, so called named regex groups.
-SO in the below example we name the first group to `days`, the second group to `hours` etc. And in the `value_calculation` we reference the variables with the same name they are given in the `value_regex_transformation`.
+In the below example we name the first group to `days`, the second group to `hours` etc. And in the `value_calculation` we reference the variables with the same name they are given in the `value_regex_transformation`.

 ```yaml